 This isn’t all that surprising.
 On-the-go information is a trend that’s emerged with ease-of-access to the internet, the price drop in mobile data, and the consumer need to be properly informed before making decisions.
 To harness this consumer need, consider serving contextual videos to users during their research process, as this strategy greatly assists with moving the customer towards your brand, and away from competitors.

-When creating video content, you need to add value for the audience that watches them.
+When creating video content, you need to add value to the audience that watches them.
 Take a step back, move away from selling, and ask yourself: did that content actually add value to the consumer’s decision-making process?

 80% of mobile users are more likely to buy from companies whose mobile sites quickly address any objections or concerns they have.
 Make your sites easy to navigate.
 (38 Mobile Marketing Statistics You Need to Know, Business 2 Community, 2019)